czka/covid_toll_tool/README.md

   dataset for the `--country` and the `--year` specified on the command line - e.g. `Poland_2020.png` and `Poland_2020.csv`.

-### To explore charts and datasets I have already published with the script:
+### To explore charts and datasets I have already created with the script:

 - Enter directory [covid_toll_ALL](covid_toll_ALL) which contains the script's charts (in PNG format) and data (in CSV format) for the countries which have had their data in both the